Castle Douglas: Sights and attractions

 Castle Douglas Art Gallery is an offshoot of the Stewartry Museum at Kirkcudbright.
 It was bequeathed to the town by local artist Ethel Bristowe and opened in 1938.
 It is an exhibition space and used as such by local artists to display their work.
 It was designed by the Kirkcudbrightshire County Council architect William MacKinnell.

 Near the centre of town is Carlingwark Loch, a loch and SSSI, home to numerous water birds.

 Nearby stands Threave Castle, the family castle of the Black Douglas line of the House of Douglas.
 It lies on an island in the middle of the River Dee, admission includes the short ferry journey.

 Also to the west of the town are Threave Gardens, a National Trust for Scotland property.

 Threave Rovers are the local football team in Castle Douglas, they play at Meadow Park in the West of Scotland Football League and their strip colours are black and white stripes.

-Castle Douglas used to host an annual Civic Week which was the focal event of the year.
-Its usual format is a week of events around the last week in July, culminating on Douglas Day when a street procession and carnival in Lochside Park takes place, now parades have been cancelled.
+Castle Douglas hosts an annual Civic Week, which is one of several community events during the year.
+Its usual format is a week of events held during late July, culminating in Douglas Day when a street procession and carnival takes place.
+Douglas Day stopped for several years around the time of the Covid-19 pandemic, however it has since been resurrected, with local business owners and volunteers organising the week's activities.